 Ease of Use

 This metric encompassed everything from the effectiveness of the popcorn button to whether or not the microwave would slide around when the door was opened or closed, making up 30% of the overall score.
 The Panasonic NN-SD745S did well in this category, tying for the third-highest score overall with a 6 out of 10.
-You can see how the other products did in the following graphic.

 This model did exceptionally well when it came to preset effectiveness, especially when it came to popcorn.
 It made the best popcorn out of the entire group, making great tasting popcorn without burning it.
 Though it did leave a few more kernels unpopped compared to the Oster or the Westinghouse, both of these models left an undesirable burned taste.
 This model tied for the second-best baked potato using the potato preset, just narrowly being beat out by the Oster and the Westinghouse.
 This pair had about a 2-4°F smaller average temperature variation between different areas of the potato, compared to the 8°F of the Panasonic NN-SD745S.
 It also was a little underdone in the middle when we sliced it in half, compared to the perfectly cooked potatoes by the Oster and Westinghouse.